VASIMRLJJ/top/README.md

 # Topology optimization tutorials

-run those scripts under the pycharm's scimode would be good,or you will close the plot window really often
+run those scripts under the pycharm's "sci-mode" would be good,or you will always have to close the plot window.